MyNextID/mDL-verifier/README.md

 ## Contributing

 We welcome contributions from the community to enhance the MyNextID mDL Reader.
-Whether it's bug fixes, new feature requests, or documentation improvements, your input is valuable.
-Please review our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+Your input is valuable, whether it's bug fixes, new feature requests, or documentation improvements.
+Please review our [Contribution
+Guidelines](CONTRIBUTING.md) for more details.

 ## License

-Content of this repository is licensed under the [MIT License](LICENSE).
+The content of this repository is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this software in accordance with the terms specified in the license.